OVERVIEW

 Attendance tracking was inconsistent, manual, and prone to misuse.

-Tutors relied on multiple methods (QR scans, paper registers, manual reporting)
+Tutors relied on multiple methods — QR scans, paper registers, manual reporting

 The Attendance Team spent significant time manually consolidating data daily

-correct attendance when students raised disputes, leading to manual workarounds and delays.
+leading to manual workarounds

 RESEARCH & DISCOVERY